figaz123/figaz123/aboutme.md

 # 💫 About Me:
 My name is Figo.
 I am currently a final-year student majoring in Electrical Engineering at Telkom University.
-I have experience with Python, Javascript, C/C++, HTML/CSS.I have an interest in Machine learning, IoT, and UAVs.
+I have experience with Python, Javascript, C/C++, HTML/CSS.
+I have interests in Machine learning, IoT, and UAVs.
 My experience handling several projects, especially in data, UAVs, and IoT.

 ## 🌐 Socials: